MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- short polling returns immediately (even if the queue is empty)
 	- doesn't return a response until a message arrives in the message queue, or the long poll times out
 	- long polling is an efficient and cost-saving option if queue tends to be empty
+- **dead-letter** queue
+  - other queues can target this queue for messages that can't be processed (consumed) successfully
+  - isolate problematic messages to determine why their processing doesn't succeed
+  - useful for debugging your application or messaging system
 - message-oriented API
 - need to implement your own application-level tracking, especially if you have multiple queues